-We are an accelerator.
+We are an accelerator and we invest in cohorts of 8.
 So it is important for us to see and understand the level of traction you have already or how you are planning to gain it.
 We will then help you accelerate the execution during the program.
-Having 0 users is not a deal-breaker.
-Having no plan for acquiring that first supporter is.
+Having no users is not a deal-breaker.
+Having no plan for acquiring that very first supporter is.

 How are you tracking progress currently?
 What is the one metric you use?

 What we are looking for here: it is important to track your growth from the very beginning.
 Even if you are pre-venue and have no users we still want to see your relevant KPIs, how you track them and update them.
-You won’t have an objective view on your business unless you’re tracking the progress on objectives.
+You won’t have an objective view on your business unless you’re tracking the progress on select key progress metrics.

 Who are your top 3 customers?
 How are they similar and different?
 Why do they love the product?

 What we are looking for here: it is important that you identify your first market.
-Once you know who you want to target you’ll need a strategy to capture those people/companies.
-We are not expecting a fully fledged strategy with full customer segmentation.
-We’d rather see some structured reasoning behind customer acquisition.
+Once you know where you want to go you’ll need a strategy to capture the people/companies making up the market.
+We are not expecting a full fledged strategy with customer segmentation, personas, etc. We’d rather see some structured reasoning behind early customer acquisition.

 If you are an open source project, how will you attract external contributors?
-If you’re closed source, how are you building an ecosystem of partners?
+If you are closed source, how are you building an ecosystem of partners?

-What we are looking for here: Some businesses, especially those in infrastructure, middleware and open source, are bootstrapping the early days thanks to a strong community.
-If your project is such, we want to see what your community looks like and what your plans for building it out are.
+What we are looking for here: Some businesses are bootstrapping in the early days thanks to a strong community.
+If your customer acquisition is dependent on a community we want to see what it looks like and what your plans for building it out are.
 Again we are not looking for a full strategy, rather to walk us through your thinking around this.

 Applications are now open!